fygar256/general-assembler-axx/README.md

 ADD A,R!n :: n>7;5 :: n|0x68
 ```

-and you pass `add a,rn` to the assembly line, when n>7, it returns error code 5 (Register out of range), and when `add a,r1` is used, it generates the binary 0x69.
+and you pass `add a,rn` to the assembly line, if n>7 it will return error code 5 (Register out of range), and `add a,r1` will generate a binary of 0x69.

-If the element of binary_list is empty, it will be aligned.
-If you start with `,` or `0x12,,0x13`, the empty part will be padded up to the exact address.
+If an element of binary_list is empty, it will be aligned.
+If it starts with `,` or if it is `0x12,,0x13`, the empty part will be padded up to the exact address.

-If an element of binary_list starts with `;`, if that element is 0, it will not be output.
+If an element of binary_list is preceded by `;`, it will not be output if it is 0.

 #### symbol